Vesak

 15th (full moon) day of the 3th lunar month

-taking place at the full moon (15th day) of 3rd lunar month and commemorating the birth, enlightenment, and death of the Shakyamuni Buddha (according the classic Tibetan calendar!)
+Vesak is one of the most important Buddhist festivals, held on the full moon (the 15th day) of the 3rd lunar month.
+This is dedicated to the birth, enlightenment and death of Shakyamuni Buddha (according to the general Tibetan calendar!).

 His Holiness Karmapa's said on Saga Dawa / Vesak (2018):